 The financial highlights table is intended to help you understand the HIT's financial performance for the past five years.
 Certain information reflects financial results for a single Unit.
 The total returns in the table represent the rate that an investor would have earned or lost on an investment in the HIT (assuming reinvestment of all income and distributions).
-The information provided below has been audited by Ernst & Young LLP, an independent registered public accounting firm, whose report, along with the financial statements and related notes (which are incorporated by reference into this Prospectus), appears in the HIT's 2023 Annual Report to Participants.
-The 2023 Annual Report is available upon request and on the HIT's website at www.aflcio-hit.com.
+The information provided below has been audited by [Ernst & Young LLP], an independent registered public accounting firm, whose report, along with the financial statements and related notes (which are incorporated by reference into this Prospectus), appears in the HIT's Form N-CSR for the fiscal year ended December 31, 2024, which is available upon request and on the HIT's website at www.aflcio-hit.com.